You will become eligible to participate in the Plan according to the table below:

 If your situation changes (through marriage, divorce, separation, birth of a child, etc.) be sure to review your beneficiary designations for each plan to make sure they reflect your current wishes.

-You may make your beneficiary election or update it for both the Profit Sharing and 401(k) plans on the Fidelity website at netbenefits.com.
+You may make your beneficiary election or update it for your 401(k) plans on the Fidelity website at netbenefits.com.

-To choose or change your beneficiaries for the Profit Sharing and 401(k) plans, you must complete Fidelity’s Beneficiary Designation Form.
+To choose or change your beneficiaries for the 401(k) plans, you must complete Fidelity’s Beneficiary Designation Form.
 Click on the link to the Beneficiary Designation Form at the bottom of this section.
 Print a copy and submit the original to Corporate Human Resources Benefits.

 There in this form.